 Why You Should Mix Shea Butter with Essential Oils

-In addition to the benefits listed above, there are many other reasons you should consider mixing shea butter with essential oils.
+In addition to the benefits listed above, there are many other reasons you should consider mixing shea butter with oils.
 These include:

 - You Dislike the Smell – While some people may not mind the nutty smell of raw shea butter, others may want to mask the raw smell, which you may feel is off-putting.
 Refined shea butter, on the other hand, is deodorized and bleached, so it has no smell at all.
 Essential oils can enhance your shea butter by adding different exciting scents.